-The Faculty of Continuing Education and Extension at Mount Royal University is excited to offer the Cannabis Education Program in partnership with the continuing and professional studies division of B.C.’s Kwantlen Polytechnic University (KPU).
+The Faculty of Continuing Education and Extension at Mount Royal University is excited to offer the Cannabis Education Program.

 These online courses — taught by horticulturalists, scientists and marketing specialists with experience in the cannabis industry — position students at the forefront of this booming business.
 Students gain specialized skills and knowledge designed to meet the demand for a trained workforce in the cannabis sector, which is predicted to reach $22.6 billion within five years.
-The curriculum has a strong focus on understanding and complying with the Access to Cannabis for Medical Purposes Regulations (ACMPR).
+The curriculum has a strong focus on understanding and complying with the Cannabis Act regulations.

-The Cannabis Education Program instructs producers, marketers, financial controllers, quality assurance experts and potential entrepreneurs about best practices and regulatory compliance.
+The Cannabis Education Program instructs producers, marketers, financial controllers, quality assurance experts and entrepreneurs around best practices and regulatory compliance.

 Our suite of courses is designed to provide an extensive overview of the rapidly expanding cannabis market.
 Benefits include:

 - Learning from professionals working in the industry, including horticulturalists, scientists, marketing specialists, financial experts, quality assurance professionals and regulatory compliance experts